msu-cmse-courses/cmse495-SS24/0204-ASSIGNMENT_Plan_Video_Storyboard.md

 ---
 # 2. Submission

 Include a copy of the storyboard in your teams drive as a PowerPoint file.

+Send an email to the instructor with a link to the storyboard.
 Give it a reasonable name so the instructor does not need to hunt for it.
 The title of the email should be "**_GROUP_NAME-CMSE495_Plan_Storyboard_**".

 Plan to share a copy of your storyboard with another team during class on Monday.